 - F4 – Two F3 Cockapoos bred together

 The numbers beside the F continue more or less indefinitely, so you can, believe it or not, eventually have an F10 Cockapoo which would be two F9 Cockapoos bred together.

 If that all sounds straightforward, we might be about to blow your mind a little.
 Because when you mate two Cockapoos from different generations, like an F1 Cockapoo with an F2 Cockapoo, it gets a bit more complex.

 If there is a generational gap between the F designations of the parents, the one in the middle is used to describe it.
 Mating an F3 Cockapoo with F1 Cockapoo results in an F2 Cockapoo.

 However, when there are no generational gaps, like mating an F1 Cockapoo with an F2 Cockapoo, the highest number is the number used.

-Admittedly, it can be a bit overwhelming and complicated trying to understand the generations and F designations, particularly if you are new to hybrid dogs and breeding.
+Admittedly, it can be a bit overwhelming and complicated trying to understand the generations of these mixed breeds and F designations, particularly if you are new to hybrid dogs and breeding.
 We hope the above chart helps to make it a little simpler.
-When in doubt about anything, just ask the breeder and they will be able to explain things for you.
+When in doubt about anything, just ask a reputable breeder and they will be able to explain things for you.

 Needless to say, it is still an important part of buying and adopting Cockapoos that you need to understand so you don’t get lost with all the different jargon.